GarrettS/Singular-Health/README.md

 <sub>Copyright 2018 Garrett Smith</sub>

 ## Summary:
 Patient health belongs to the patient.
 Doctors are professional expert service providers of human health.
 They are not authorities over patients.
 Management organizations reduce efficiency and limit quality of service.
-These can be largely replaced, giving doctors more freedom and financial incentive to provdie the best care possible in a freer, more competetive marketplace.
+These can be largely replaced, giving doctors more freedom and financial incentive to provide the best care possible in a freer, more competetive marketplace.

 ## Patient problems:
 * Patients don't have ready access to their health records (diagnostics, referrals, notes, prescriptions, etc) across providers and provider networks is inconvenient and lossy.